 Welcome to “Computer History Wednesdays,” fellow red teamers and pen testers!
-Today, we’re going to dive deep into the history of one of the most iconic computers of the 1980s - the Commodore 64.
+Today, we’ll dive deep into the history of one of the most iconic computers of the 1980s - the Commodore 64.
 We’ll explore its role in the home computing market and how it shaped the industry.
-As cybersecurity enthusiasts, we’ll also examine the implications of the Commodore 64 on cybersecurity, and we’ll dig into some technical tidbits and trivia.
+As cybersecurity enthusiasts, we’ll also examine the implications of the Commodore 64 on cybersecurity and dig into some technical tidbits and trivia.
 So, buckle up for a fascinating ride through the 1980s as we rediscover the legendary Commodore 64!

 History